MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-twitter-channel.md

 ---
-title: "Configure Twitter Direct Message channel | MicrosoftDocs"
+title: "Configure a Twitter Direct Message channel | MicrosoftDocs"
-description: "Instructions to configure a Twitter Direct Message channel in Omnichannel for Customer Service." ms.date: 04/09/2021 ms.topic: article
+description: "Use this topic to get instructions to configure a Twitter Direct Message channel in Omnichannel for Customer Service." ms.date: 04/09/2021 ms.topic: article
 author: lalexms